JohnStotts/Etchy-Sketchy/README.md

 It includes features like resizing the grid, clearing the drawing, and a rainbow mode for colorful, random sketches.
 This project is perfect for beginners looking to practice HTML, CSS, and JavaScript.

 Features:

 Grid Drawing: Draw by hovering over grid cells.

 Resizable Grid: Adjust the size of the grid to change the drawing area.

-Clear Functionality: Clear the entire grid to start a new drawing.
+Clear Function: Reset the entire grid to start a new drawing.

 Rainbow Mode: Toggle rainbow mode to draw with random colors.

 User-Friendly Interface: Simple controls for easy interaction